Improving GoDaddy's UX using FullStory

 How it worked

-Each 45-minute session followed a collaborative, repeatable flow.
-I started with a quick team check-in on which user journey to explore, then we built a FullStory funnel together to surface relevant sessions.
-As a team, we watched real user behavior, noted discoveries in real time, and categorized them after the session.
-The timeline below shows how this structure kept things focused, engaging, and actionable.
+Each 45-minute 'watch party' started with a quick check-in on the user journey the team wanted to explore, and afterwards we built a FullStory funnel for that journey together and watched the user sessions.
+As a team, we observed user behavior, noted our discoveries, and I categorized them for us.
+The timeline below shows how this meeting structure kept things focused, engaging, and actionable.

 Session workflow diagram showing collaborative process flow